 Credit card welcome offers are constantly changing, whether for the better or for the worse.
 We call it the card dance.
-Today it’s high, tomorrow even higher, than low.
+Today it’s high, tomorrow even higher, then low.
 Kinda like the stock market.

 But, if you got bad luck with stocks you might still be able to play lucky with welcome offers AKA sign-up bonuses.

 If you sign up for a card and the bonus is suddenly increased a few days later, or even as much as 90 days later, some banks will as courtesy match you to the higher bonus upon request.

 Credit Card Issuers Policy Regarding Matching Higher Sign-Up Bonuses